-Advisories: Chemistry GIIO, or AP Chemistry with a grade of C or better, or AP Biology with a grade of C or better the fact that there is not an associated lab with this course, critical thinking skills and practice with the scientific method will be addressed through the many in-class demonstrations, small group activities, and kitchen experiments (out-of-class assignments).
+Advisories: Chemistry GI10, or AP Chemistry with a grade of C or better, or AP Biology with a grade of C or better The Biology of Food and Cooking is a lecture-only survey course covering the same topics as Biology GI00: Introduction to Biology (non-majors) with a focus on examples from food and cooking.
+In this demonstrationfilled class we will use the methods and reagents of the kitchen to learn the basics of molecular and cell biology, genetics, ecology and evolution.
+Despite the fact that there is not an associated lab with this course, critical thinking skills and practice with the scientific method will be addressed through the many in-class demonstrations, small group activities, and kitchen experiments (out-of-class assignments).
 Access to a kitchen is required to complete some assignments.
 Lecture.
 Letter grade only.
 Transferable to CSU; UC.